 If anyone knows a thing or two about shoes, it's us.
-In the past ten years, we have tested over 100 individual pairs of men's trail running shoes and almost an equal number of trail running shoes for women.
-We are constantly testing, since new shoes and updated versions are released throughout the year.
-The selection list and ratings change with every new addition to the lineup, so our review is updated roughly every three months.
+Since 2013, we have tested over 130 individual pairs of men's trail running shoes and almost an equal number of women's trail runners.
+We are constantly testing since new shoes and updated versions are released throughout the year.
+The selection list and ratings change with every new addition to the lineup, and our recommendations are updated several times a year.

-As a year-round activity, testing takes place during all months of the year.
-The center of our testing efforts is located in the San Juan Mountains, Ouray, Colorado, a trail-running mecca.
-We have easy access to steep and rugged mountain single track and smooth aspen forest trails here.
+The center of our current testing efforts is located in both Lake Tahoe and Durango, Colorado.
+We have easy access to steep and rugged mountain single-track and smooth forest trails, in addition to our huge testing facility.
 Since we love combining running with a summit or two, we often get the opportunity to test shoes off-trail on grassy tundra, jumbled talus fields, and year-round snowfields.
 We head down to the high deserts of southern Utah, northern New Mexico, and Arizona during the winter months to test shoes on an entirely different selection of terrain.
-For the sake of diversity, and because trail running shoes are coming with us no matter where we travel, we also get out for runs worldwide.
-Our testing has included tours in British Columbia, Greece, the Cascades of Oregon and Washington, the Sawtooths and Tetons of Idaho, and the mountains along the Front Range of Colorado.
+For the sake of diversity and because trail running shoes come with us no matter where we travel, we also get out for runs worldwide.
+In the past, our testing has included tours in British Columbia, Greece, the Cascades of Oregon and Washington, and the Sawtooths and Tetons of Idaho.

 Foot Protection

 Running over variable landscapes in the mountains subjects us to plenty of buff trails, alpine tundra, sloppy mud, creek crossings, talus fields, steep and loose scree, and high-altitude technical scrambling.
 Still, we want to be sure that we know exactly how each shoe compares to the others regarding underfoot protection.
 We find a gnarly patch of sharp rocks and talus and spend an entire afternoon running back and forth in each pair of shoes, comparing them to each other while taking copious notes.
-There is no doubt we have a firm grasp on the level of underfoot protection after such a test.
+We consider responsiveness, stack cushioning, and toe protection.
+In our lab, we cut every shoe in half to examine their insides, understand the thicknesses of rock plates, and get our eyes on the technology used in each shoe.
+We kick rocks, run across sand and gravel, and take tumbles to put these shoes to the test.

 Traction